trineo/trineo-javascript-exercise/README.md

   1. Add pagination UI
   1. Add autocompleting search for people
 - Feel free to show some flair if you feel like it and have the time to do so.
-- Return a zip with your version controlled project via email.
+- Return a zip file with your version controlled project via email.
+Please DO NOT fork this repository or push your own copy of it to Github.
+This is to ensure future candidates cannot see and take inspiration from your awesome solution!
-- _Please do not fork this repo_

 ## Prerequisites